 Not to miss

 📌 Historical Cazino, an Art Nouveau pearl.
-Sadly it cannot be visited, only admired from the outside because is in pending renovation.
+Was designed according to the plans of the architect Daniel Renard and inaugurated on August 15, 1910.
+Sadly it cannot be visited at the moment, only admired from the outside because is in pending renovation.
 Best decision is to walk from here to the harbour / port of Constanța, for fresh fish and seafood

 📌 Ovidius Square, named after the Roman poet, where is located the great edifice with mosaic, ancient archaeological remains